-Doctor's Notes on Peptic Ulcer Symptoms, Types, Causes, Diet, and Treatment
+Doctor's Notes on Peptic Ulcer Symptoms and Treatment

 A peptic ulcer is an erosion of the lining of the esophagus, stomach or duodenum.
 The development of peptic ulcers is related to the presence of H. pylori bacteria in the stomach or taking nonsteroidal anti-inflammatory medications (NSAIDs) in about half of cases.
 Other possible causes of peptic ulcers can include smoking, severe psychological stress, or certain drugs.
 Sometimes, the exact cause is not known.